 - We only consider unpublished work.
 Please do not submit previously published material, including work published in anthologies, chapbooks, or online.

 - We only accept submissions online via Submittable.
-We do not accept submissions via e-mail.
+We do not accept submissions via e-mail or post.

 - Please read past issues of VQR before submitting your work so you have a clear sense of our editorial focus.
 A portion of every issue is freely available on this site.
 Or you can purchase a recent issue at your local newsstand or bookstore, or directly from us.

-- Eighty percent of submissions are reviewed within three months, but due to the large number we receive, 20 percent of responses are delayed for longer than three months.
-Please be patient with us; we receive more than 10,000 unsolicited works per year.
+- We make every effort to respond within six months, but response time will vary according to the number of submissions.
+Please be patient with us; we typically receive more than 10,000 unsolicited works per year.

 - Responses will be provided by e-mail.
 Please do not call or e-mail regarding the status of your submission.

 - Due to the high volume of submissions, we cannot respond personally to every submission.